LeatherWing70/DynamicMarqueeZero/README.md

 ```
 copy dynamicmarquee.nut to ~/.attract/plugins
 ```
 Edit dynamicmarquee.nut.
-There is a long switch/case section.  each case should match your configured emmulators in ~/.attract/emulators<br>
+There is a long switch/case section in the function updateTick.
+Each case should match your configured emmulators in ~/.attract/emulators<br>
 Configured emmulators should all have a "marquee" artwork folder defined.
 This is the path DynamicMarqueeZero will use to send images to the marqueepi<br>
 Run attractmode and enable dynamicmarquee in the plugins section of settings.<br>
 A default 'marquee.png' (jpg, ect) can be placed in each layout folder you use to display your games<br>